pockerman/odisseus_raspberry_pi/README.md

 ![Odisseus](imgs/odi_3.JPG)

 This is a major change.
+On hotfix 1.

 This is a very serious error to be fixed.
 I am fixing it now.
 Seriously...........
 This is a very serious error to be fixed.
 I am fixing it now.
 Seriously.